 Except thoughts.
 I sometimes lose thoughts.
 Which is why I try to write things down…

 “Nothing is ever really lost to us as long as we remember it.” ~ L.M.
 Montgomery

 Inhale Belief, Exhale Being Bothered… Inhale Conviction, Exhale Uncertainty… Inhale Assurance, Exhale Anxiety… Just Breathe

 I love Alabama Football!
-It’s not just because I’m an alum, but because the program under Nick Saban has been the model for how to create a culture of success.
-The team-first attitude demonstrated by the leaders and most of the team reflects a recruiting focus, not just on talent but also on temperament.
+Not just because I’m an alum, but also because the program under Nick Saban has been the model for how to create a culture of success.
+The team-first attitude demonstrated by the leaders and most of the team reflects a recruiting philosophy that focuses, not just on talent but also on temperament.

 That “team first” attitude is why Alabama is consistently in the national conversation and has won five of the last nine National Championships.
 And from the looks of the talent, they’re not done!

 “First of all, you’ve got to have a vision of ‘What kind of program do I want to have?’
 Then you’ve got to have a plan to implement it.
 Then you’ve got to set the example that you want, develop the principles and values that are important, and get people to buy into it.” ~ Nick Saban

 After stressing out about arriving late to some early morning meetings, I realized I wasn’t honoring my value of easing into my day.
 I was committing to someone else’s timeline and not recognizing my prior commitment to myself.

 So I recommitted to my rejuvenation time and stopped rushing to start my day.
 The result?
 Peace and calm.